The Writ of Mandamus: Meaning and Legal Principles

 INTRODUCTION

 The writ of mandamus is often considered as a residue remedy of public law.
-This remedy is generally sought whenever justice has been denied to any person, the writ of mandamus can be traced from the Norman Conquest of England.
+This remedy is sought when justice is denied and dates back to the Norman Conquest of England.
 However, the writ of mandamus only in the early part of the eighteenth century came to be frequently used in public law to compel performance of public duties.

 The public duty must be an absolute duty.
 In order to be informal through the writ of mandamus, and an absolute duty cannot be a discretionary duty.

-However, in some cases, we do observe that there is a shift between cases where the writ of mandamus can be applied even if performance of duty by the state is discretionary in nature.
+In some cases, it applies even when the state’s duty is discretionary.
 But it is obliged to exercise discretion under law.
-The writ of mandamus would also lie to exercise it in one way or the other.
-Writ of mandamus can also be issued if the public authority invested with this powers abuses such discretionary power or exceeds it.
-The writ of mandamus thus can be issued in order to compel performance of public duties, which may be administrative ministerial or statutory in nature.
+This remedy would also lie to exercise it in one way or the other.
+It can also be issued if the public authority invested with this powers abuses such discretionary power or exceeds it.

 In order to use the writ of mandamus, there must exist a specific demand and the denial of that specific demands by the authorities.
-Thus in the case of Naubat Rai v.
-Union of India, the writ of mandamus was not granted by the court as the petitioner did not apply to the authority for reinstatement after it was illegally dismissed from the military farm.
+In Naubat Rai v.
+Union of India, it was denied as the petitioner didn’t seek reinstatement after illegal dismissal.

 However, it should be noted that an expressed demand and refusal are not necessary.

-There must be a clear right to enforce the duty
+There must be a clear right to enforce writ of Mandamus

 In the case of Kalyan Singh was the state of Uttar Pradesh, the court observed right to enforce a duty exist till the date of the petition.
-If such right to enforce, a duty has terminated before the filing of the petition, the writ of mandamus cannot be issued.
-So the writ of mandamus can be issued only in case of existing statutory right.
+If such right to enforce, a duty has terminated before the filing of the petition, this remedy cannot be issued.
+So this can be issued only in case of existing statutory right.

-In the case of KN Guruswami v.
-State of Mysore, the court observed that in cases where there is a lack of power and abuse of that power by the administrative authority any person who is affected by the action, though he may not have a substantive impossible right can claim the mandamus.
+In KN Guruswami v.
+State of Mysore, the court ruled that anyone affected by power abuse can seek mandamus, even without a substantive right.
 Therefore, default a person can enforce a public right, which does not specifically belong to any individual thus can also be issued on petition.
 Also, be issued on petition of a taxpayer to restrain a municipality from this allocation or misappropriation of public funds.

 The right must be substituting on the date of the petition

 In the case of Director of Settlements v.
 Mr Apparao, the high court upheld the unconstitutionality of a law and directed interim payment.
-However, the Supreme Court in appeal, disagreed with the
+The Supreme Court upheld the law, allowing interim payment only until the director’s determination.
+The Supreme Court ruled that the high court erred in issuing mandamus for a right that did not exist at the time.

 CONCLUSION

-The grant of writ of mandamus like any other extraordinary remedy as it is a discretionary remedy.
+The grant of this remedy like any other extraordinary remedy as it is a discretionary remedy.

 The writ of mandamus can be refused on following grounds: